Daily readings

 Wednesday, May 20, 2026

 Saint Bernardine of Siena, Priest.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Bernardine of Siena, Priest